|PRODUCER||Jorge Rojas||PLANT VARIETY

 Brew Ratio: We brew this coffee with a 1:16.67 brew ratio.

-Total Brew Time: use a 2:45 to 3:00 minute brew time for Kalita filter, 4-5 minutes for batch brewer or flat bottom pour over, 4-5 minutes for Chemex.
+Total Brew Time: use a 2:45 to 3:00 minute brew time for Kalita filter, 4-5 minutes for batch brewer or flat bottom pour over, 3 minutes or so for V60, 4-5 minutes for Chemex.

 Tips: If your coffee is tasting thin, adjust your grind finer (as long as you're using a 1:16.67 brew ratio).
 This coffee shines best on Kalita, V60, Chemex. or a home coffee brewer (being precise with our coffee dose and water input of course!).